- We are a nonpartisan political organization

-- Our issues are grounded in our respected history of making democracy work for all Americans.
+- Our issues are grounded in our respected history of making democracy work for

 The Clallam County League dates back to early 1967 when a group of women attended an organizational meeting held at Peninsula College.
 Representatives from the Washington State League attended and provided guidance on how to launch a local branch of the League.
 An executive board was established and minutes indicate that the new provisional league had 35 members.
 The national league program at that time was a study of China.
 Of interest to the league locally were the subjects of Hollywood Beach development and Dungeness Spit proposals.

 Our League was recognized as an official chapter of the League of Women Voters of the United States in 1968.
 During the ensuing years, the League has organized local studies and advocated on many issues of significance to the residents of Clallam County.
 Highlights have included opposition to Port Angeles Harbor becoming an oil port, and the development of positions on:

 - Growth management;

 Origins of the National League of Women Voters